‘20 Reasons To Exercise’ That Have Nothing To Do With How You Look!

 - The fitter you are, the more social activities you can participate in – walks, beach cleans, playing with the grandkids, dog walking.

-- Read the list again and get moving your body!
+- Reread the list and get moving your body!

-I hope one or more of the above inspire you to move your body this summer (and beyond) for reasons of functionality rather than pure aesthetics!
+I hope one or more of the above inspire you to move your body for reasons of functionality rather than pure aesthetics!